aerdnatravelblog/travelblog/content/blog/2016/machupicchu.md

 First of all, pack very light.
 We decided to go for few days to Ollantaytambo and see Salinas Maras, Moray and Urubamba city, then do the Machu Picchu and then come back to Cusco.
 So we packed just two small backpacks and the big ones we left in our hostel in Cusco.
 It was more logic to leave them in Cusco.
 Because if we would leave them in Ollantaytambo we would have to come back there and then to travel to Cusco from where we continued to Arequipa.

-    -repellent
+* repellent
-	-sun cream
+* sun cream
-	-good hiking shoes
+* good hiking shoes
-	-long trousers (the mosquitos over there are bloody hell) -waterproof jacket (we didn't have rain, but you never know) -head lamp (if you get stuck on the way and can not make it in the day light) -enough water (count at least 1.5 liter p.p.)
+* long trousers (the mosquitos over there are bloody hell)
+* waterproof jacket (we didn't have rain, but you never know)
+* head lamp (if you get stuck on the way and can not make it in the day light)
+* enough water (count at least 1.5 liter p.p.)
-	-lunch and snacks - we usually take dark chocolate, musli bars, nuts, whole grain cookies, cans with tuna fish and corn, some bread.
+* lunch and snacks - we usually take dark chocolate, musli bars, nuts, whole grain cookies, cans with tuna fish and corn, some bread.
 And we took also small bottle of Pisco to cheer up a bit when we were really tired:) Just please take the garbage with you.

 <img src="/img/machupicchu/machupicchu3.jpg"/>

 ## The Rail trek

 To get to Ollantaytambo, take a micro bus from Av.
 Grau 525 for...
 About our visit in Olllantaytambo you can read here.
 The Veronica combi leaves from the place in front of the local market, Calle Ima Sumac.
 They leave when they are full.
 It takes 40 minutes to get to kilometer 77 and it costs 2.5 PEN p.p.
 It used to go to kilometer 82 but now because of the reconstructions, the road is closed.
 We don't have any idea for how long, if you can, please update us.
-When you get of you will see many people preparing for the Inca trek as the trek starts from the km 82.
+When you get off you will see many people preparing for the Inca trek as the trek starts from the km 82.

 <img src="/img/machupicchu/machupicchu4.jpg"/>